ekc33/Final-Project/README.md

 * Median Dead Age - https://data.wprdc.org/dataset/median-age-death
 * Parks in Pittsburgh - https://data.wprdc.org/dataset/parks
 ## Abstract
 We have looked through many different graphs regarding Crime, Housing, Nature, and Livability.
-Some of the notable neighborhoods so far the we have seen are Squirrel Hill, St. Clair, East Liberty, and Chataeu have some strong data going for it, but that is only after our initial research.
-After putting our research together we found that
+Some of the notable neighborhoods so far we have seen are Squirrel Hill, St. Clair, East Liberty, and Chataeu have some strong data going for it, but that is only after our initial research.
+After putting our research together, we found that.
 Squirrel Hill can be considered the best as the life expectancy is very high and has very good parks.
-The price of housing is quite high though.
+The housing price is quite high, though, which we quickly reasoned with the quality of living expecting to be more pricey.